dashpay/platform/packages/dashmate/README.md

 #### Reset group nodes

-The `group:reset` command removes all data corresponding to the specified group and allows you to start group nodes from scratch.
+The `group reset` command removes all data corresponding to the specified group and allows you to start group nodes from scratch.

 ```
 USAGE